kevinismugin/jdbc-Database-Queries/README.md

 String password = "HaveFun:)"; change HaveFun:) to your password for the postgresql application #line 13

-The program will use this information to connect to the database using jdbc and provide a user interface like this:
+The program will use this information to connect to the database using jdbc, here's a schema of the database, fields represent the columns of the data rows.

+Database Schema:

+    Table name: students
+    Fields:
+        student_id: Integer, Primary Key, Auto-increment
+        first_name: Text, Not Null
+        last_name: Text, Not Null
+        email: Text, Not Null, Unique
+        enrollment_date: Date

+The application provides a user interface like this:

 Please enter a number in the range 0-4 to select one of the options below
 1: Display all records from the students table.